replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/06-create-release/assignment.md

 ---
 ## Set the Application Slug

-We will use the Application Slug to set the `REPLICATED_APP` environment varilable used by the `replicated` cli to know which application to update.
+We will use the Application Slug to set the `REPLICATED_APP` environment variable used by the `replicated` cli to know which application to update.
 To access the Application Slug, navigate to **Settings** and copy the value highlighted in red below:

 To set the environment variable run the command `export REPLICATED_APP=<your-app-slug>` on the **Dev** tab.